misaka15204/modular/README.md

 | Mistral-7B | 97.8                                          | 2.2                                          |     0                                   |
 | Gemma-7B   | 99.4                                          | 0.6                                          |     0                                   |

-# The error distribution under the condition of zero ablation on task CC4
+# The error distribution under the condition of zero ablation on task CC4 (Sample size 4146)

 | Model/Case of Error  | Revert to Modular Addition (%) | Error on Modular Addition (%) |  Fail to Output a Number (%) |
 |---------|---------------------------------------------|---------------------------------------------|------------------------------------------|